At a glance

 Qualifications:

-5x GCSEs grade C/4, Scottish Highers, or above (including Maths, English Language and a Science subject)
+STUDENT: 5x GCSEs grade A-C/9-4 including Maths, English Language and a Science subject.

 Full entry criteria details are available on the Aston University website.